DocCreeps/DocCreeps/README.md

 ### <div align="center"></div>

-- 🔨 Application Developer metier
+- 🔨 business application developer

-- 💻 Passionate about IT and new technologies.
+- 💻 Passionate about IT and new technology.

 <br/>